 Given Microsoft’s unrivaled scale and brand presence in the commercial sector, we at Heller Consulting recognized the massive potential for nonprofits.
 That’s why Team Heller has participated as advisors at some TSI Advisory Steering Team meetings.

 One thing we quickly learned from our involvement with TSI is that they had (and still have) substantial plans for their Microsoft Dynamics 365 Nonprofit Accelerator.
-Microsoft’s Nonprofit Accelerator builds on the platform agnostic Common Data Model (CDM) for Nonprofits .
-We could write a lot about the Nonprofit Accelerator and CDM for Nonprofits, but here’s the key point: The introduction of the Nonprofit Accelerator two years ago made it easier for Microsoft partners to develop solutions for nonprofits that are built on the Microsoft Dynamics 365 platform and easily work with other Microsoft products.
-Since the CDM was developed in partnership with nonprofits and technology vendors in the market, anyone can build solutions based on this data schema, resulting in easier integrations of point solutions with the Microsoft Dynamics 365.
+Microsoft’s Nonprofit Accelerator builds on the platform agnostic Nonprofit Common Data Model (NCDM) .
+We could write a lot about the Nonprofit Accelerator and NCDM, but here’s the key point: The introduction of the Nonprofit Accelerator two years ago made it easier for Microsoft partners to develop solutions for nonprofits that are built on the Microsoft Dynamics 365 platform and easily work with other Microsoft products.
+Since the NCDM was developed in partnership with nonprofits and technology vendors in the market, anyone can build solutions based on this data schema, resulting in easier integrations of point solutions with the Microsoft Dynamics 365.

-Update: In December 2020, the Nonprofit Accelerator was completely decoupled from Dynamics 365, and can be used with any Microsoft tool or product, as well as with other solutions.
+Update: In December 2020, Microsoft’s Nonprofit Accelerator was completely decoupled from Dynamics 365, and can be used with any Microsoft tool or product, as well as with other solutions.

 In September 2019, Microsoft launched the Microsoft 365 Business for Nonprofits, Microsoft Digital Skills Centre for Nonprofits and Microsoft Nonprofits Operations Toolkit build on Teams.
 Microsoft’s research found that small nonprofits are at the highest risk of being left behind in a digital world and 60% nonprofits do not have appropriate policies to manage digital cybersecurity risk.
 Looking to support the important work of these organizations around the world, Microsoft introduce three important tools: